How to Make a Summer Rental Feel Like Home

 Whether it’s short- or long-term, you’ll want it to become your home away from home this summer.
 Design experts share easy ways to make any space feel comfortable and cozy for the whole family.

 Rental bedding is often bare bones and simple.
 Up the comfort level by making the bed with your own sheets from home.
 “I always say your bed is your ultimate sanctuary so bring a fresh sheet set with a pop of summer color to instantly personalize your rental and make sure you’re comfortable at night after those long beach days,” says interior designer Kyle Schuneman.
 It’s also a good solution if you’re someone who has trouble falling asleep in new places.

 And Don’t Forget Your Pillow

 It’s the same idea as the rest of your bedding: If you have the pillow you use every night, you might feel more relaxed and comfortable when it comes time to sleep.
-“Taking your own pillow is a great way to make the bedroom feel more like home,” says lifestyle expert Peyton Lambton.
+“Taking your own pillow is a great way to make the bedroom feel more like home,” says interior designer Peyton Lambton.
 “There is nothing worse than a pillow that is uncomfortable!”

 Add Some Personal Items

 Make the rental your own by adding some small personal details.
 “Take along a few photos of family and friends in cute picture frames,” says interior designer Julia Buckingham.
 Or put out a vase with some favorite fresh flowers—the kind you normally display in your own home.